Teen OCD Treatment

 quote-icon

-As many as 1 in 200 children and teens will experience OCD in their lifetime
+As many as 1 in 200 children and teens in the US experience OCD.

-Obsessive compulsive disorder (OCD) is a stressful cycle of obsessions, anxiety and compulsions (or rituals) that can disrupt every area of a teen’s life.
-The more rituals are practiced, the stronger OCD gets.
-The good news is that it’s treatable, and Avery’s House can help.
+Obsessive-compulsive disorder (OCD) is characterized by a stressful cycle of obsessions, anxiety, and compulsions (or rituals) that can disrupt every area of a teen’s life.
+Unfortunately, the more a teen practices such rituals, the worse their condition can get.
+The good news is that OCD is treatable, and Avery’s House can help.

-Avery’s House is a teen mental health treatment center in Arizona.
-Our specialized professionals work with adolescents to evaluate, diagnose, & support various mental health conditions, including OCD.
-We provide a non-judgemental, LGBTQA+ friendly environment where teens can safely begin or continue their treatment.
+Avery’s House is a set of three homelike teen mental health treatment facilities in Boise, Idaho and Apache Junction and Fountain Hills, Arizona.
+Our specialized professionals work with adolescents to evaluate, diagnose, and address various mental health conditions, including depression and anxiety.
+We provide a nonjudgmental and LGBTQA+-friendly environment where teens can safely begin or continue treatment.

-Only a mental health professional can diagnose obsessive compulsive disorder (OCD).
-The sooner it is diagnosed, the faster it can be treated.
+Only a mental health professional can diagnose OCD, and the sooner it is diagnosed, the faster it can be treated.
 If you think your teen is showing signs of OCD, don’t ignore it.
-Talk to a trained professional at Avery’s House about how we can help.
+Talk to a trained professional at Avery’s House to learn how we can help.

 phone-icon (855) 506-1906